 Art and Writing as Transformation and Healing Therapy

 Two of my most highly recommended therapies are writing and art work.
 This does not mean everyone needs to write a book or paint paintings.
 By writing and art I am including every form of creation known and yet to be invented…. journaling, singing, playing an instrument, sculpture, weaving, dancing, singing, drawing, coloring, painting, woodworking or building models of futuristic zero-energy-waste homes… the sky is the limit of your imagination.
 Be certain to have something in your life that involves pure play, pure intuitive creation, something that gives full freedom to your imagination.
 For this activity there should not be an end product, success, or sale in mind.
-This is for pure joy, healing and discovery.
-This is art to meet, communicate, get to know, to become consciously connected to your own heart and soul; to get to know God intimately within or as yourself.
+This is for pure healing and transformation, pure joy and discovery.
+This is art to meet, communicate, get to know, to become consciously connected to your own heart and soul; to get to intimately know your whole being.